 - Personal statement

-- UNOFFICIAL Standardized test scores: SAT, ACT, TOEFL, Accelerated Credits (such as: AP, IB, A-Level, etc.).
-If you have not taken the SAT/ACT/TOEFL please email email@example.com.
+- *If applicable* UNOFFICIAL TOEFL scores.
+If you have not taken the TOEFL please email firstname.lastname@example.org.

-- Official transcripts from all undergraduate institutions attended--even if the courses did not count toward a degree.
-If you have transfer credits, please send the official transcripts directly from that institution.
+- Unofficial transcripts from all undergraduate institutions attended--even if the courses did not count toward a degree.
+If you have transfer credits, please upload those unofficial transcripts as well.
 We will not accept transfer credits listed elsewhere.
 Due to the various grading and qualification scales from foreign institutions, we require that all international transcripts be evaluated by a NACES accredited evaluation service.
+Please request a course-by-course evaluation and include the GPA.
 Note: Transcripts from graduate programs are not required but are strongly encouraged.

 Note: The application DOES NOT require High School transcripts or GRE scores.
 Please do NOT send any supplemental items that were not requested.
 We will not be able to store or receipt these items.